MICHELE NORRIS, host:

 ALLEN: Clearly without federal help, New Orleans and Louisiana are not going to be rebuilt anytime soon.
 The city has begun laying off some 3,000 non-essential workers; that's 40 percent of its work force.
 The state has also begun making cuts.
 But along with the question of where the money will come from is another: Who should the city be rebuilt for?
 In the evacuation, many of New Orleans' poorest residents disbursed to cities across the country; some have openly wondered whether, if they don't return, New Orleans may, in fact, be better off.
 Barbara Major, community activist and co-chair of the mayor's rebuilding commission, says the city wants all of its residents back.

 Ms. BARBARA MAJOR (Community Activist; Co-chairperson, Bring Back New Orleans Commission): It's not just the architecture.
 It is the flavor of the people that made this city.
 And if they don't come back, then New Orleans won't come back.
 That's the bottom line.
 But they don't have to come back poor to bring that spirit and flavor.
 That's the difference.

 ALLEN: Mayor Nagin and business leaders echoed those comments, saying when it's rebuilt, New Orleans won't be a Disneyland, but they hope it will be a city that offers improved social and economic opportunities for all of its residents.
 Greg Allen, NPR News, New Orleans.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.